ardalis/ardalis-com-gatsby/src/pages/blog/building-resilient-email-method-dotnet-retry-outbox-pattern.md

 To test this code on your local machine, [install a test email server](https://ardalis.com/configuring-a-local-test-email-server/).

-**NOTE:** Apparently the `SmtpClient` type is [not recommended](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-7.0#remarks)).
-In any case, I don't suggest using it in production.
+**NOTE:** Apparently the `System.Net.SmtpClient` type is [not recommended](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-7.0#remarks).
+Instead you should consider [MimeKit](http://www.mimekit.net/) In any case, I don't suggest using it in production.
 I only use it for local development and demos, since it's pretty easy to set up and works well with dev email servers.

 ## Implementing Retry Logic